genakag/myblog/ckroie2yh0jweems1fak99clv.md

-## String manipulation in Java: Inserting characters in a string
+## Inserting characters to a String in Java

-# String manipulation in Java: Inserting characters in a string
+# Inserting characters to a String in Java

+## The goal of this post
+I am writing this post to clarify the solution to a particular problem I had, so that next time I run into the same problem I already have a solution.

-## My problem
+## The problem I had
 I wanted to format a phone number string.
 E.g. `"11122223333"` to `"111-2222-3333"`